Article posted by

 As previously mentioned, one of our busiest times for US Construction and Development recruitment is during January and February.
 This is when we see the majority of our clients ramp up their recruitment again following holiday shutdowns.

 One client explained the difficulties they faced over that period last year.
 “We were trying to look for Civil Engineers and Design Engineers through our own means and methods and were not getting good resumes.”

-As well as this making for an extremely competitive market, we often witness an additional challenge which can add time and costs onto a project.
+As well as this making for an extremely competitive market, we often witness an additional challenge that can add time and costs to a project.
 Experienced hiring managers will know that it can take up to six to eight weeks for someone taken on in a new permanent role to actually start, meaning that in reality, somewhere closer to three or even four months is lost should you only start recruiting after Thanksgiving and Christmas.

 Tips for Attracting the Best Talent

 So, whether you’re recruiting inside or outside of peak times, how do you ensure you’re attracting top Construction and Development talent to your business?
 The secret to remaining more attractive than your competitors lies in your employer value proposition.